-- A. Purpose.
+A. Purpose.
 To assure improved light, air, and sight distance and to protect the public health, safety and welfare, a setback in addition to the yard requirements of the zone may be required where the right-of-way is inadequate.
 A determination shall be made based on the street standards contained in CDC 85.200(A).
 B. The minimum yard requirement shall be increased to provide for street widening in the event a yard abuts a street having a right-of-way width less than required by its functional classification, as indicated in the West Linn Transportation System Plan.
-In such case, the setback from the street centerline shall be not less than the setback required by the zone plus one-half of the right-of-way width standard established in the "constrained" version of the applicable cross-section in TSP Exhibits 6 through 9; however C. The minimum distance from the wall of any structure to the centerline of an abutting street shall not - Based on the Pre-Application conference and further discussion between the Civil Engineer and the city, the ROW for both Willamette Falls Drive and 15th Street are adequate and require be less than 25 feet plus the yard required by the zone.
-This provision shall not apply to existing rights-of-
+In such case, the setback from the street centerline shall be not less than the setback required by the zone plus one-half of the right-of-way width standard established in the "constrained" version of the applicable cross-section in TSP Exhibits 6 through 9; however C. The minimum distance from the wall of any structure to the centerline of an abutting street shall not be less than 25 feet plus the yard required by the zone.
+This provision shall not apply to existing rights-of-way whose required width is 50 feet or greater.